 When are low-to-grade decks a better choice than patios?

-One of the key factors in choosing a low-to-grade deck or patio is your landscape.
+One of the key factors in choosing a deck vs. a patio is your landscape.
 If your backyard has a significant slope, rocky soil, or another type of challenging terrain, it will be easier to create a large, flat surface by building a deck.
 It is likely to be more cost-effective as well, by avoiding the excavation costs of creating a level area for a patio.

 Do you know how much of your property is covered by impervious surfaces?
 If your property is approaching its impervious surface limit, a deck might be necessary to comply with building codes in your municipality.
 A deck can be considered down to 50% impermeable, whereas a patio is most often considered 100% impermeable.
 Your Archadeck team can help determine these numbers for you and advise accordingly.

 When are patios a better choice than a ground level deck?

-Patios are usually a better choice than decks in wet areas, such as around a pool or a hot tub, or where drainage is inadequate and constant moisture will be a factor.
+Patios vs. Decks are usually a better choice than decks in wet areas, such as around a pool or a hot tub, or where drainage is inadequate and constant moisture will be a factor.
 Patios can withstand continuous water saturation and are often more slip-resistant than decking.

 Some people prefer patios because they generally do not need a permit, which can simplify the construction timeline.
 If you choose to incorporate other items into your patios, such as a gas fire pit or an outdoor kitchen, electrical or gas work will still need to be permitted.